diovisgood/agender/readme.md

 #### Hidden units reusage

-A typical content analysing pipeline consists of several modules running in sequence or in parallel.
+A typical content analyzing pipeline consists of several modules running in sequence or in parallel.

 For instance, in this simple project we have: